MJPA/SimpleJSON/README.md

 Notes
 -----

 If building for Android and using Visual Studio, make sure `Ignore All Default Libraries` is set to `No`.
 The setting can be changed by going `Settings -> Configuration Properties -> Linker -> Input`.

+If you look at the examples, you will see usage of `JSONArray` and `JSONObject` these are simply type definitions as outlined below:

+* JSONArray: std::vector<JSONValue*>
+* JSONObject: std::map<std::wstring, JSONValue*>